piercing-index/cloud-vulnerabilities/README.md

 ## How to contribute?

+### To add a new assessment, edit an existing assessment

 Open a pull request and I will review it for merge into this repository.
 Please note that, for now, only Azure and AWS providers are supported.
 We plan to add more in the future.

+### To request for a change (in version 1.6)

+This will be done through feature requests, once I have made a markdown version of the PDF document.

 ## How to assess Cloud vulnerabilities?